Luiz double fires flying Villa to 4-1 win over West Ham

 A deflected shot by Jarrod Bowen offered the visitors a lifeline and they threatened to draw level before Ollie Watkins struck with an exquisite finish after a counter-attack.

-High-flying Villa are unbeaten in five league games and have 19 points from nine games, one point outside the top four.
+High-flying Villa are unbeaten in five league games and have 19 points from nine games, two points off leaders Manchester City.

 West Ham are in ninth place on 14 points.

-Spaniard Emery has been at Villa Park almost exactly a year and has turned the team from one looking over their shoulders at the bottom three into a side capable of challenging at the top.
+Spaniard Emery has been at Villa Park almost exactly a year and has turned them from team looking over their shoulders at the bottom three into a side capable of challenging at the top.

+They finished seventh last season to qualify for Europe and this time look capable of exceeding that.

 Key to that turnaround has been Villa's form at Villa Park.